- Education and Science»

-Some cockroaches – such as the American cockroach - may come into contact with human feces in sewers and with pet feces.
+Some cockroaches—such as the American cockroach—may come into contact with human feces in sewers and with animal feces in a variety of locations.
 If they then walk over human food they may contaminate it with bacteria, including the species of Salmonella and Shigella that cause food poisoning.
 In addition, roaches deposit their saliva and feces in our food.
-German cockroaches are also believed to transmit bacteria and viruses, including organisms that cause hepatitis, typhoid fever, dysentery and gastrointestinal disorders.
+German cockroaches are also believed to transmit bacteria and viruses, including organisms that cause hepatitis, typhoid fever, dysentery, and gastrointestinal disorders.

-As cockroaches move, they leave a trail of feces containing chemicals that communicate messages to other cockroaches.
+As cockroaches move, they often leave a trail of feces behind them.
+The feces contains chemicals that transmit messages to other cockroaches.
 These messages include the route that the cockroach is taking to find food or water.
 The fecal trails may appear as dark stains or black specks.
-Cockroaches also release smelly secretions that can affect the flavour of foods and fill the air with an unpleasant odour when a large number of roaches are present.
+Cockroaches also release smelly secretions that can affect the flavour of foods and fill the air with an unpleasant odour when a large number of the insects are present.

-Cockroach feces, saliva and secretions can cause allergies and asthma in humans.
-The body coverings that roaches shed when they molt and their empty egg capsules can also trigger allergies.
+Cockroach feces, saliva, and secretions can cause allergies and asthma in humans.
+The body coverings that roaches shed when they molt and their empty egg capsules can also trigger allergic responses.